What Is a Calcaneal Osteotomy?

 back to regular activities typically takes 3-6 months and swelling will improve slowly.
 If you have another foot or ankle procedure done at the same time, your recovery may be longer.

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 The potential complications associated with calcaneal osteotomies are nerve and tendon injury, failure of the bone fragments to heal together, loss of correction of the deformity, painful hardware, and infection.
 Your foot and ankle orthopaedic surgeon will discuss the

 risks and benefits of surgery with you in detail.

 What are the chances that my bone will not heal?

-This is uncommon and can happen approximately five percent of the time.
+This is uncommon and can happen approximately 5% of the time.
 Smoking, infection, and poor circulation all are potential risk factors.
 Should you choose to have surgery,

-your doctor will discuss these risks with you.
+your surgeon will discuss these risks with you.